-The operations of the Group's existing satellites are also regulated by, among others, the Grand Duchy of Luxembourg, the United States, the Netherlands, Germany, the United Kingdom, Gibraltar, the Isle of Man, the Bailiwick of Jersey (Jersey), Mexico, Canada, Sweden, the EU, Bermuda, the Andean Community and Brazil.
-Although SES believes that the Group is in compliance with regulatory requirements in the countries in which it operates and offers satellite capacity and services, there can be no assurance that the Group will maintain the authorisations necessary to operate its existing satellites or obtain required authorisations in the future, which would affect future prospects.
+In particular, the operations of the Group's existing satellites are authorised by, among others, the Grand Duchy of Luxembourg, the United States, the Netherlands, Germany, the United Kingdom, Gibraltar, the Bailiwick of Jersey (Jersey), Mexico, Canada, Sweden, Bermuda, the Andean Community and Brazil, and therefore subject to the regulatory authority of those jurisdictions.
+Although SES believes that the Group is substantially in compliance with regulatory requirements in these countries and the countries in which it operates and offers satellite capacity and services, there can be no assurance that the Group will maintain the authorisations necessary to operate its existing satellites or obtain required authorisations in the future, which would affect future prospects.